 "[T]he original edition . . . provided the most impressive synoptic interpretation of politics by any recent Western thinker.
 Measured, assured, and resolutely independent, it was also wonderfully lacking in self-importance. . . .
 [T]hat first book remains just as illuminating and every bit as imposing; but it is now accompanied by a second and very different book. . . .
 Its message is chilling: . . . that politics itself, in its generous Western understanding, is well on the way to being eliminated from the experience of human beings.
 Each of these books is a remarkable achievement."--John Dunn, Times Higher Education Supplement

 "Sheldon Wolin is our premier contemporary theorist of engaged democracy.
 This expanded edition of Politics and Vision offers an extraordinarily comprehensive and acute account of the encounter between philosophy and political power, from classical Greece to the postmodern era of Superpower.
 The new edition demonstrates the power of Wolin's original enterprise by bringing it into constructive relationship with Marx, Nietzsche, and Dewey, and with political philosophy since Rawls.
 Essential reading for anyone concerned with the possibilities of politics in the twenty-first century."--Josiah Ober, Princeton University, author of The Athenian Revolution and Political Dissent in Democratic Athens

-Other Princeton books authored or coauthored by Sheldon S. Wolin:
+Other Princeton books by Sheldon S. Wolin: